kimmobrunfeldt/progressbar.js/README.md

 ## Path(path, options)

-`path` shaped progress bar.
-It's on caller's responsibility to append SVG and its path to DOM.
+Custom shaped progress bar.
+You can create arbitrary shaped progress bars by passing a SVG path created with e.g. Adobe Illustrator.
+It's on caller's responsibility to append SVG to DOM.

 **Parameters**